Richmal Crompton: Life

-Richmal Crompton attended St Elphin's Boarding School for the daughters of the clergy, originally based in Warrington, Lancashire.
-She later moved with the school to a new location in Darley Dale, near Matlock, Derbyshire in 1904.
+Richmal Crompton attended St Elphin's Boarding School for the daughters of the clergy, originally based in Warrington, Lancashire, where Gwen also was in attendance.
+Richmal later moved with the school to a new location in Darley Dale, near Matlock, Derbyshire in 1904.
 In order to further her chosen career as a schoolteacher, she won a scholarship to Royal Holloway College, part of the University of London in Englefield Green, Surrey.
-Crompton graduated in 1914 with a BA honours degree in Classics (II class).
-She took part in the Women's Suffrage movement.
+Crompton was elected Senior Scholar for the first year students, was secretary of the Classics Club, and treasurer of the Christian Union.
+She graduated in 1914 with a BA honours degree in Classics (II class).
+Crompton took part in the Women's Suffrage movement.